vicboma1/chdman-convert-iso-cue-to-chd-nec-turbografx-cd-for-mess/README.md

 # CHDMAN | MESS | ROCKETLAUNCHER

 ### Convert ISO to CHD for PC-Engine CD (MESS)
-Allows running ISO games of the PC-Engine CD system (in this case) under MESS with CHD extensions using Hyperspin.
+Allows running ISO/CUE games of the PC-Engine CD system (in this case) under MESS with CHD extensions using Hyperspin.

 ### Introductions
 * You need merging and updating the games of the last MESS version